-In 2018, the renowned Southeast Alaska artists Eric and Pam Bealer left their remote homestead property to the Sitka Conservation Society’s Living Wilderness Fund.
+In 2018, the renowned Southeast Alaska artists Eric and Pam Bealer left their remote homestead property to the Sitka Conservation Society’s endowment, the Living Wilderness Fund.
 The property is in the Lisianski Inlet of Chichagof Island near K’udeis’x̱’e Pelican, AK and only accessible by boat and small plane.
-It is surrounded by the magnificent West Chichagof-Yakobi Wilderness, which SCS original members spent years working to get established by bringing policymakers and others to the area in order for them to form their own meaningful connections to place; ones you can only get from first hand experience.
+It is surrounded by the magnificent West Chichagof-Yakobi Wilderness, which SCS original members spent years working to get established by bringing policymakers and other key people to the area in order for them to form their own meaningful connections to place; ones you can only get from first hand experience.

 The Bealers were deeply connected to the lands and waters surrounding their home and that was reflected in both their lifestyle and art.
 They strived to live a life on the Sea Pony Farm where they were as self reliant as possible and used only materials that they could gather and harvest from the surrounding natural environment.
 Eric’s incredibly detailed wood engraving prints of nature scenes developed from moments living life in this place were sold in the community at local shops and he was well known throughout the state.
 His work inspired and connected people to the scenery, landscapes, and fine details of the place.
 The Bealers asked that SCS use the property “to continue to help and protect this land that we so love.”

-Visitors include artists, writers, youth, and community leaders from diverse backgrounds and mediums that work with Sitka Conservation Society to build transformational relationships around shared values and ideals, steward the surrounding lands and waters, recharge and rejuvenate from their work, and inspire voices for the Tongass and its communities in creative and collaborative ways.
+We invite artists, writers, wood workers, printmakers, musicians, creative thinkers, storytellers, scientists, leaders, and conservation advocates to visit Sea Pony Farm and work with us to build transformational relationships, steward nearby lands and waters, recharge and rejuvenate, and inspire voices for the Tongass and its communities in creative and collaborative ways.

 Residency and Volunteer Spotlights